Getting back to Parent and Toddler group

-On receipt and after discussion, you will be offered the advice and support you need, such as our guidance and application form and our Setting up a parent and toddler guide.
-If you need additional support, a worker can be allocated to speak with you by telephone or email conversation.
+- On receipt of your email you will be offered the advice and support you need, such as our guidance and application form and our Setting up a parent and toddler guide.

-Community groups that support young children and their parents in Norfolk, can apply to the community fund.
+Community groups that support young children and their parents in Norfolk, can apply to the Early Childhood Community Fund.

 The Norfolk early childhood community fund scheme aims to: